-This leaflet was last revised in November 2019.
+This leaflet was last revised in 01/2015

 This medicine has been authorised under 'exceptional circumstances'.
-This means that because of the rarity of this disease, for scientific reasons, and for ethical reasons it has been impossible to get complete information on this medicine.
+This means that because of the rarity of this disease it has been impossible to get complete information on this medicine.
 The European Medicines Agency will review any new information on this medicine every year and this leaflet will be updated as necessary.